tpoisot/ms_proba_networks/ms/maintext.md

 In this section, we analyse the data of @robe29 using two "classical" null models of network structure.
-Robertson's data are amongst the hardest to analyse with the standard null models: the network in unusually large (1429 animals and 456 plants), and has a low connectance (0.02).
+Robertson's data are amongst the hardest to analyse with the standard null models: the network is unusually large (1429 animals and 456 plants), and has a low connectance (0.02).
 Generating networks with all species is therefore both statistically difficult and computationally costly, providing a good demonstration of the performance